weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs

+* 0.43.2 (December-13-2020)  add scripts to calcuate the effectize sample size in Step 1 for binary traits

+* 0.43.1. with LOCO=TRUE, remove model results for other chromosomes to save memory usage for Step 2.

 * 0.43 (November-21-2020) Further modify the sparse version of the score test for quantitative traits.
 This causes slight different assoc tests for variants with MAF < 0.05 for quantitative traits.
 Set LOCO = TRUE to the default values for step 1 and step 2.
 In step 2, --chrom needs to be specified for LOCO=TRUE.